 It is important to remember that hearing loss and hearing shift describe two separate, and often independent, aspects of hearing function.
 It is possible for someone to have a severe hearing loss or impairment, but have no change or shift in hearing over a given timeframe.
 Likewise, it is possible for someone with very good hearing to show a significant shift while their overall hearing ability remains within the normal range (i.e. no "hearing loss").
 Of course, the ultimate goal of an effective hearing conservation program is to prevent shifts, and in turn prevent hearing loss from developing or getting worse.

-If two noise sources each produce 90 dBA individually, what is the expected combined noise level when both machines are running simultaneously?
+What is the combined noise level when two machines/noise sources are running simultaneously?

 Actual sound levels must be measured with a calibrated sound level meter or dosimeter and will vary depending on equipment operation and the immediate physical environment, but a reasonable prediction is about 93 dBA.
 Decibels are calculated using a logarithmic scale, so they cannot be added, or subtracted, arithmetically.
 The human ear can detect an amazingly broad range of sound pressures, from very tiny changes in air pressure such as a rustling leaf to immense pressure waves, such as those associated with a roaring jet engine.
 For this reason, scientists came to agree on a more manageable method for computing sound levels.
 Sound pressure measurements are converted to decibels using a logarithmic scale in order to compress numeric values into a smaller, and less unwieldy, range.